dzianis-dashkevich/vhs-next/README.md

   getLoggerLevel(): LoggerLevel;
   // set logger level
   setLoggerLevel(loggerLevel: LoggerLevel): void;

-  // Pipeline API

-  // Add or replace pipeline for specific mime type, added pipeline will be called during "load" for a given mimeType addPipeline(mimeType: string, pipeline: Pipeline): void;
-  // Remove pipeline for a specific mimeType removePipeline(mimeType: string, pipeline: Pipeline): void;

   // Life Cycle API

   // attach player to the video element that has already been defined in the DOM